-Factors which can determine the pathways to registration and obtaining a Medicare Provider Number include your residency status and also when you obtained your primary medical degree, as well as the current demand for your particular profession.
+Factors that can determine the pathways to registration and obtaining a Medicare Provider Number include your residency status and also when you obtained your primary medical degree, as well as the current demand for your particular profession.

 Where to go?

-While you may be attracted by the bright lights of metropolises such as Sydney, Brisbane and Perth, there is plenty of demand for healthcare workers in rural communities too.
+While you may be attracted by the bright lights of metropolises such as Sydney, Brisbane, and Perth, there is plenty of demand for healthcare workers in rural communities too.

 In order to determine what constitutes as an Area of Need (AON) you can contact the health department in the state or territory you would like to practice in and they will be able to inform you of public and private sector openings.

-Rural areas in particular, demonstrate a demand for not only GPs and doctors, but also nurses, specialists and carers.
+Rural areas, in particular, demonstrate a demand for not only GPs and doctors, but also nurses, specialists, and carers.
 Due to the isolated locations of some healthcare facilities, GPs may also have to provide specialist services including minor surgery, trauma management, anaesthesia and obstetrics care; meaning any added experience or locum work you have undertaken is sure to come in very useful.

-The Australian government is making the countryside more of a focus and has launched the Rural Health Workforce Strategy to encourage doctors to work in regional and remote areas by providing improved, ongoing support and incentives.
+The Australian government is making the countryside more of a focus and has launched the Rural Health Workforce Strategy to encourage doctors to work in regional and remote areas by providing improved ongoing support and incentives.